Noah Syndergaard: 2021

-Los Angeles Angels & Philadelphia Phillies (2022)
+Los Angeles Angels (2022)

 Although the Mets tendered Syndergaard a qualifying offer for the 2022 MLB season, on November 17, 2021, he signed a one-year, $21 million contract with the Los Angeles Angels, breaking Jered Weaver and C. J. Wilson's record for the highest per-season earnings of any pitcher in franchise history.
 Syndergaard became the first Angels player since the late Nick Adenhart to wear No. 34, receiving the approval of the Adenhart family.
 In his Angels debut on April 9, 2022, Syndergaard pitched 5 1/3 innings while giving up two hits and two walks, contributing to a shutout of the Houston Astros.
 He induced 11 groundball outs and struck out only one, the lowest amount of strikeouts in a multi-inning start in his career.